Bunli

 branch - Branch Management

-bun run cli.ts branch create feature/new-feature
+bun run cli.ts branch --name feature/new-feature

-bun run cli.ts branch list
+bun run cli.ts branch --name feature/new-feature --switch

-bun run cli.ts branch delete feature/old-feature
+bun run cli.ts branch --name feature/old-feature --delete

 Branch management with git integration:

-• Create new branches with validation
+• Create new branches with --name flag

-• Switch between branches safely
+• Switch between branches with --switch flag

-• Delete branches with confirmation
+• Delete branches with --delete flag

 pr - Pull Request Management

-bun run cli.ts pr merge 123 --squash
+bun run cli.ts pr --title "Update docs" --reviewers "alice,bob"

 Pull request workflow automation:

-• Create PRs with templates
+• Create PRs with --title and optional --description

-• Merge PRs with options
+• Create draft PRs with --draft

 sync - Repository Synchronization